Annotating Static Verbs

 weather verbs such as rain.
 For consistency, there is a rule that says

-as rain (which has a syntactic, but semantically empty argument):
+verbs such as rain (which has a syntactic, but semantically empty argument):

 We will turn to what NONCOMP means later.